 Punish might be a strong word.
 I’m not whipping myself or anything, but I end up in a state of unhappiness until I feel like I’ve done something to remove my guilt or something else comes along to make me forget about it.
 And that’s when I have to start thinking about what my past couple of years have been like.

 Actually, before we get there, I should reflect on how my past couple of weeks have been.
 They’ve been amazing.
-I have not been so happy in such a long time.
-And it’s not like I’m in some paradise, I mean, I’m at an elite college taking college classes and doing extensive amounts of research during my summer.
+I haven’t been this happy in such a long time.
+And it’s not like I’m in some paradise, I mean, I’m at an elite university taking intensive rhetoric and theory classes and doing extensive amounts of research during my summer.
 I’m always doing something.
 But for the first time, I feel fulfilled in what I’m doing.
 I feel like I’m getting shit done.
 And I feel OK when I don’t get shit done.
 I may have slip-ups or tensions with people or problems, but they’re not hard to manage.
 I don’t really feel as burdened as I do when I’m at Oberlin.